moskrc/grunt-html-less/README.md

 # this command will execute jshint command only or:
 $ grunt http-server:prod
 # this command will start http server at http://127.0.0.1:8000 for /dist/ folder
+$ grunt deploy
+# this command will deploy your project to S3
 ```

 ## Authors